 Brother J. W. McGarvey in his commentary says, "'And on the first day of the week, when the disciples came together to break the loaf.
 Paul discoursed to them, about to depart on the next day, and continued his discourse till midnight.'
-This passage indicates the prime object of their meeting on that day .-- The long and solemn discourse was interrupted at midnight, by an incident which caused great alarm, and some confusion, in the audience.-The alarm produced by the death of Eutychus, the astonishing display of divine power in his restoration to life, and the stillness of the mid-night hour in which it all transpired, could but all greatly to the solemnity which already pervaded the audience .----They returned to upper chamber, where the lights were still burning, and the elements of the Lord's supper remained as yet undistributed .- 'And having gone up, and broken the loaf, and eaten it, he conversed yet a long time, even till daybreak, and so he departed.'
+This passage indicates the prime object of their meeting on that day.-The long and solemn discourse was interrupted at midnight, by an incident which caused great alarm, and some confusion, in the audience.-The alarm produced by the death of Eutychus, the astonishing display of divine power in his restoration to life, and the stillness of the mid-night hour in which it all transpired, could but all greatly to the solemnity which already pervaded the audience.-They returned to upper chamber, where the lights were still burning, and the elements of the Lord's supper remained as yet undistributed.-'And having gone up, and broken the loaf, and eaten it, he conversed yet a long time, even till daybreak, and so he departed.'
 Thus the while night was spent in religious discourse and conversation, interrupted, at midnight, by a death and a resurrection, and this followed by the celebration of the Lord's death, (A revised copy reads, "the commemoration of the Lord's death") which brings the hope of a better resurrection.-They were assembled in the early part of the night, yet the time of their assembling was included in the 'first day of the week.'
-If the brethren in Troas were accustomed to begin and close the day at midnight,-the loaf was broken on Monday morning (which we would call breakfast, E.H.M.); for it was broken after midnight .-- But this is inadmissible; for. having stated (verse 7,) that they came together to break the loaf, and now stating, for the first time, that Paul did break the loaf, we must conclude that by the same expression Luke means the same thing.--I conclude, therefore, that the brethren met on the night after the Jewish Sabbath,-the beginning of the first day of the week, spent it in the manner above described.
+If the brethren in Troas were accustomed to begin and close the day at midnight,-the loaf was broken on Monday morning (which we would call breakfast, E.H.M.); for it was broken after midnight.-But this is inadmissible; for, having stated (verse 7,) that they came together to break the loaf, and now stating, for the first time, that Paul did break the loaf, we must conclude that by the same expression Luke means the same thing.-I conclude, therefore, that the brethren met on the night after the Jewish Sabbath,-the beginning of the first day of the week, spent it in the manner above described.
 On Sunday morning Paul and his companions resumed their journey, being constrained, no doubt by the movements of the ship, which had already been in the harbor of Troas seven days."
-A revised copy reads, "The brethren met in the early part of the night, yet it was 'the first day of the week'.-The night in question was that belonging to Sunday, as it was reckoned, or Saturday night, as we now style it .-- Any time after sunset on that evening would be the Lord's Day as they counted it, and after midnight, which was the time of breaking the loaf on that occasion, was on the Lord's Day as we May 1, 1963
+A revised copy reads, "The brethren met in the early part of the night, yet it was 'the first day of the week'.-The night in question was that belonging to Sunday, as it was reckoned, or Saturday night, as we now style it.-Any time after sunset on that evening would be the Lord's Day as they counted it, and after midnight, which was the time of breaking the loaf on that occasion, was on the Lord's Day as we count it."
+We have no Scripture for changing the time each day is to begin and end, so let us leave it "from even unto even" (from sunset unto sunset, Lev.
+23:32; Mk.
+1:32: 14:17-27,30; 15:1; 13:35; Mt.
+20:1-3; Mk.
+15: 25, 42; Mt.
+20:8}.